Haris16-code/Lapix-OS/README.md

 ## 👨‍💻 Developer

-Made by **Haris** — aiming to bring a customizable OS-style interface to Python.
+Developed by **Haris** — aiming to bring a customizable OS-style interface to Python.